Current Research

 “Legal Decision-Making in Iraqi Kurdistan”

-Wozniak, Jesse, Gabrielle Ferrales, and Wenjie Liao (submission expected Fall 2021)
+Wozniak, Jesse, Gabrielle Ferrales, and Wenjie Liao (under review at Criminology)

 “Police Recruit Narratives and Publicly-Oriented Vocabularies of Motive"

-Jesse Wozniak, Patrick Doreian, and Norm Conti (under review at International Journal of Police Science and Management)
+Wozniak, Jesse, Patrick Doreian, and Norm Conti (forthcoming at International Journal of Police Science and Management)

 Interview and Ethnographic Data Analysis